Hats-Protocol/proposal-hatter/docs/spec.md

 ## 2) Roles (Hat IDs, checked at call time)

 - Owner Hat — DAO/top‑hat.
-May set role hats and Safe/Module parameters stored in Proposal Hatter; may pause/unpause; may adjust allowances in Proposal Hatter’s ledger.
+May set role hats and Safe/Module parameters stored in Proposal Hatter.
 - Proposer Hat — required to propose.
 - Approver Ticket Hat — per‑proposal hat created by `propose` (under `approverBranchId`) and minted operationally to the chosen decider; required to approve/reject and approveAndExecute for that proposal only.
 - Executor Hat (optional) — if unset (`0`), any address may execute after the proposal's ETA; if set, caller must wear this hat.